harunalbayrak/graduation-app/README.md

 - Introduction screens are added.​
 - The logo is designed.​
 - Widget testing is applied.
+- Three Dot button is added to the AppBar for all screens.

 # To Do​
-- Buttons will be added to the AppBar.
+- Other Buttons will be added to the AppBar.
 (Search etc.)​
 - Settings screens will be completed.​
 - Some animations will be added. ​
 - Classes & Modals & Utils will be added.​